-Bank of New York Mellon is the custodian for the Foundation's equity securities, debt securities and fund of fund hedge funds.
+From July through November 2013, Bank of New York Mellon was the custodian for the Foundation's equity securities, debt securities and fund of fund hedge funds.
+In December 2013, the Foundation began using Wells Fargo as its new custodian for the Foundation's equity securities, debt securities and fund of fund hedge funds.

-As further discussed in Note 11, the fair market value of all endowed investments was at a level above the minimum required by donor stipulations, totaling \$6,573,577.
-However, individual donor-restricted endowment funds were deficient, totaling approximately \$362,286, where the fair value of the investments at June 30, 2013 was less than the level required by the donor stipulations.
+As further discussed in Note 11, the fair market value of all endowed investments was at a level above the minimum required by donor stipulations, totaling \$12,845,257.
+However, individual donor-restricted endowment funds were deficient, totaling approximately \$19,000, where the fair value of the investments at June 30, 2014 was less than the level required by the donor stipulations.